Category: Commentary

 The Skyfall Calamity brought an end to the Empire’s Æther Drive-fueled dominance.
 Tara Ma fully broke free of her induced state of dormancy and summoned her far-flung “daughters” throughout the Empire to her.
 Planetary Core Units could not answer the call to Reunion and they along with any other Æther Drives that were prevented from returning to Tara Ma were put to sleep by Tara Ma herself.
 This devastated worlds reliant on the Core Units with events such as the Cataclysm on Altamira, the Days of Fire and Forgetting on Bellator and so on.
 These disasters manifested themselves in different ways, showing signs of variance among the different Core Units.
 The Core Units that went dormant largely continued to passively maintain the ecosystems they helped create and emit æther.
 Vague memories of them would persist in various myths, such as the Maid of Life of Miravel and the extinct cult of the Earth Mother on Bellator.

 While hundreds of Lost Worlds were dealing with the collapse of civilization, the Empire collapsed into in-fighting as various factions vied to claim the throne.
 Once the situation stabilized and the Empire was in a position to reassert itself, work was already well underway to salvage the Æther Drive concept while reducing the risk of another incident like the Skyfall Calamity.
 The basis for the Hybrids featured in such stories as NagaTen and EM3 are the Alpha Type, a modified version of the Generation 1 clones of Tara Ma with some genetic modifications to reduce receptivity to Tara Ma herself with minimal interference to æther emissions, though they are not intended for active deployment but rather as a source for genetic material to produce other Hybrids to complement the limited stock of available tissue samples from Tara Ma herself.
 The Beta Type only has 50% of the genetic material of Tara Ma and an equivalent potential relative to the Alpha Type.
 Because of the perceived danger they represent, they are typically kept under containment and are only used as relays in the “Æthernet” that connects all Hybrids and allows for superdimensional communication.
 The Gamma Type has a 25% portion of Tara Ma genetic material and is often the “big gun” of deployed Hybrids, as seen with Major Yang in NagaTen.
 The Delta Types, at 12.5%, are the most powerful Hybrids typically deployed, while the Epsilon Types at 6.25% are seen as more of the standard-issue Hybrid.
-While a Zeta Type (3.125%) classification exists, they do not typically have much advantage over mid-level Arcanists and are not generally produced (though their reliable manifestation of Arcana potential makes the concept serve as a sort of emergency resolve should doctrine shift to favor mass deployment of Arcanists).
+While a Zeta Type (3.125%) classification exists, they do not typically have much advantage over mid-level Arcanists and are not generally produced (though their reliable manifestation of Arcana potential makes the concept serve as a sort of emergency reserve should doctrine shift to favor mass deployment of Arcanists).
 At the level of the Eta Type (1.5625%), the manifestation of Arcana potential becomes uncertain, as does the ability to connect to the “Æthernet”, so experiments at further dilution of Tara Ma’s genetic material were abandoned.

 While the above represents the mainline development of Tara Ma Hybrids, there are many other types of experimentation, which you will see in such stories as Candidate 03 and Seasons’ Seasons.
 Among the objectives of these various projects are increased output, greater stability, and risk reduction.
 Results are varied, but none of these projects have seen the same widespread adoption as the mainline Hybrids.
 Of course, issues with the Hybrids in the mid-8th Century, as demonstrated in NagaTen and EM3, would at least temporarily put an end to the activities of the Hybrids as we know them.
-Action yields reaction and the risk of a second Skyfall Calamity sufficiently spooks the higher ups.
+Action yields reaction and the risk of a second Skyfall Calamity sufficiently spooks the higher-ups.
 The lure of Tara Ma’s power is too great to abandon, so we don’t see a total purge, but the Hybrids do find themselves put on ice for a good long while.

 I could delve deeper into the details, but I think this is more than enough for one post.
 I may cover certain points in greater detail later if the mood strikes me.
 For now, we’ll leave things here and let the rest of EM3 and NagaTen play out.
 Stay tuned.